Community Engagement

 📨 customer.success@filewave.com

-At certain organizations, Customer Experience (CX) is equivalent to CS and fulfills the same purpose.
+At some organizations, Customer Experience (CX) and Customer Success (CS) refer to the same function.

 Customer Technical Support